This is the thirtieth-anniversary edition of the Best of Denver, and the city’s never looked better.

-Our first Best of Denver hit the streets in 1984, almost seven years after this paper published its first edition in 1977.
-It was the biggest issue of Westword up to that point — and about the size of an average weekly edition today.
-We were still a decade away from archiving our print stories on westword.com, two decades away from pushing our Readers’ Poll vote there, three decades away from today, when we publish dozens of new stories on the web every day, including Best of Denver lists that highlight not just past winners, but top contenders this year.
+In many ways, it’s almost unrecognizable from the Denver we celebrated in the Best of Denver 1984, which hit the much-less-crowded streets almost seven years after this paper published its first edition, in 1977.
+That first Best of Denver was the biggest issue we’d published up to that point — and about the size of an average weekly edition today.
+We were still a decade away from archiving our print stories at westword.com, two decades away from pushing our Best of Denver Readers’ Poll vote there, three decades away from today, when we publish dozens of new stories on our four blogs every weekday, including Best of Denver lists that highlight not just the winners, but top contenders.